Bonaqua

-Bonaqua is a mineralized bottled water brand sold in Hong Kong owned by The Coca-Cola Company and Swire Coca-Cola HK.
+Bonaqua is a mineralized bottled water brand sold in Hong Kong and Mongolia owned by The Coca-Cola Company and Swire Coca-Cola HK.
 It is one of the many brands of Coca-Cola bottled water.
 The term "Bonaqua" stands for "Good water" in Latin ("bona aqua" is read "bonaqua" in Latin because of synaloepha or elision.
 The homepage states incorrectly that it comes from French, but "good water" in French is "bonne eau").
 The product is filtered, mineralized and bottled.